bradgwest/paap/README.md

 ### Images

+#### On GCS

-Follow the same process as above, but override the default container entrypoint with:
+Follow the same process as above, but override the default container entrypoint
+with:

 ```bash
 gcloud compute instances create-with-container paap-1 \